 Keep a pair of cuff links and a tie (that matches with everything) in your suitcase if you travel a lot for business (ie you’re a road warrior).
 That way when you are preparing for your next business trip everything is already there.

-Falcon Expenses is an iOS solution for expense tracking and management.
-Scan receipts, we type merchant, date and amount.
+Falcon Expenses is an expense and mileage tracker app for self-employed and small businesses.
+Scan receipts, we type merchant, date, and amount.
 Auto-track mileage expenses via GPS and log billable hours with an integrated timer.
-Quickly organize expenses by time period, project or client and easily prepare reports.
+Quickly organize expenses by time period, project, or client and easily prepare reports.
 Email reports to anyone in PDF or spreadsheet formats, all from your phone.
-Use for reimbursements, taxes, record keeping or invoicing.
-Falcon Expenses is great for professionals, freelancers, realtors, business travelers, truckers and more.
-Find out more, here.
+Use for reimbursements, taxes, record keeping, or invoicing.
+Falcon Expenses is great for professionals, freelancers, realtors, business travelers, truckers, and more.